General Jean Nicolas Houchard

 Pronunciation:

-Now a general, in 1793 Houchard tried to defend Hochheim and served in the rear guard at the combat of Ober-Florsheim.
+Now a general, in 1793 Houchard tried to defend Hochheim and he served in the rear guard at the combat of Ober-Florsheim.
 That March he was promoted to général de division and then a month later Custine named him commander of the Army of the Moselle.
 In May Houchard was also given command of the Army of the Rhine, and then in August he was named commander of the Army of the North when Custine was recalled to Paris to eventually meet the guillotine.
 On the very first day he took command of the Army of the North, Houchard learned that a representative of the people had arrested his entire staff and sent all the headquarters records to Paris.2

 Notes